ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 ### Domain aggregation (physical/logical)

-Plugin_handler also implements a basic form of domain aggregation to support situations where the performance domains exposed to OS through SCMI are different from those that are available in the platform.
+Plugins_handler also implements a basic form of domain aggregation to support situations where the performance domains exposed to OS through SCMI are different from those that are available in the platform.
 These are respectively logical (performance control) and physical (aka dependency domain).

-A typical example is a platform where SCP exposes per-cpu controls through SCMI while having fewer physical domains (DVFS on a cluster-basis or a group of CPUs for example).
+A typical example is a platform where SCP exposes per-cpu controls through SCMI Performance while having fewer physical domains (DVFS on a cluster-basis or a group of CPUs for example).
+In this case, there is a need to collect and combine the different requests for the logical domains into a final single value that is the one to be applied to the physical domain.
+This aggregation is performed by the plugins handler.

 In the platform configuration, a plugin can choose whether its view is on logical or physical domains.